-Installation is a breeze with the metal lock rings clamping onto the handle bars with ease.
+Installation for these best mtb grips for numbness is a breeze with the metal lock rings clamping onto the handle bars with ease.
 And, the same model has so far outlasted my previous two brands.

 Yes, these MTB grips are expensive but for me, they are very well worthy of the price.

 Push-on (or slip-on) grips happen to be all rubber and a bit hard to install.
 If you don’t use some liquid adhesive to install, you will need compressed air.

 The easiest way is, however, to spray an inexpensive hair spray or ordinary spray paint well inside the grip.
 It will be now easier to push it in.

 I have seen people use WD40, saliva, and even vodka as lubricants!